The documentation you are viewing is for Dapr v1.15 which is an older version of Dapr. For up-to-date documentation, see the latest version.

 await daprJobsClient.ScheduleOneTimeJobWithPayloadAsync("myOtherJob", oneWeekFromNow, "This is a test!");

-so the developer has the freedom to deserialize
+Because the payload is stored as a ReadOnlyMemory<byte>, the developer has the freedom to serialize and deserialize

 as they wish, but there are again two helper extensions included that can deserialize this to either a JSON-compatible